ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Outlook

-Given its small and northerly range, this species may be vulnerable to range contraction at the southern limit of its range due to climate warming, but how this might affect Massachusetts populations is unclear, and more research is needed (For species affected by climate warming, see Table 6).
+Given its small and northerly range, Mulberry Wing may be vulnerable to range contraction at the southern limit of its range due to climate warming, but how this might affect Massachusetts populations is unclear.
+More research is needed.
+(For species affected by climate warming, see Table 6).
 Along the eastern Atlantic coast, Mulberry Wing’s current range extends south only to Maryland and central New Jersey, and north only to the southern tip of Maine.
+It is ranked S2 or "imperiled" in Pennsylvania (NatureServe 2014).

 Mulberry Wing should be considered a Species of Conservation Concern in Massachusetts.
-The strong fluctuations, downward trend, and climate change vulnerability mentioned above are worrisome.
+Its strong fluctuations, downward trend, and climate change vulnerability are worrisome.
 Habitat loss is probably the chief threat.
 Greater effort to find and monitor Mulberry Wing colonies is needed.

 In neighboring states to the north, Mulberry Wing’s status is even more fragile.
-In Maine, it was not known prior to 2005 (Webster and deMaynadier 2005), but was found in three townships in southern Maine during the 2006-2009 Butterfly Survey (MBC 2010).
+In Maine, it was not known prior to 2005 (Webster and deMaynadier 2005), but was found in three townships in southern Maine during the 2006-2009 Butterfly Survey (MBS 2010).
 Could the species be extending its range northward?
-In New Hampshire the species is ranked S2 or imperilled (NatureServe 2010), and is found in only a few southern counties (BMNA 2010).
-In Vermont, its state-ranked status is S2 or imperilled, it is of conservation concern, and is found in only a few Atlas blocs in the southwest of the state (VBS 2010).
-Regional considerations strengthen the case for conservation in Massachusetts.
+In New Hampshire the species is ranked S2 or imperiled (NatureServe 2014), and is found in only a few southern counties (BAMONA 2010).
+In Vermont, its state-ranked status is S2 or imperiled, it is of conservation concern, and is found in only a few Atlas blocs in the southwest of the state (VBS 2010; NatureServe 2014 ranks it S1 or imperiled).
+These regional considerations strengthen the case for conservation in Massachusetts.

 literature cited